Check out a sample report!

-Also consider the advice of Stefan van Vliet, co-owner of Dutch agency Compass Online Marketing, who completed the second interview in our second series of ongoing interviews with those who received high scores with the Google AdWords Performance Grader.
+Consider the advice of Stefan van Vliet, co-owner of Dutch agency Compass Online Marketing, who completed the second interview in our second series of ongoing interviews with those who received high scores with the Google Ads Performance Grader.

-In our full interview with Stefan, he explains some of the AdWords errors he made early on when first beginning his campaigns:
+In our full interview with Stefan, he explains some of the mistakes he made early on when first beginning his campaigns:

 "I chose to set the budget to virtually limitless and tried to optimize our campaign while running, but just couldn’t keep up (and honestly didn’t know what I was doing).
 So only 1 week and almost €10k in losses later I pulled the plug.
 So for an extensive lesson in AdWords management: always test before you allocate serious budgets."

 Stefan explains his company’s successful Google Ads strategy: